What Ediscovery Software Should I Buy? Ask These 4 Questions to Save Your Small Law Firm Time and Money.

 - Sign up in minutes.
 You’ll get a free case to try out, and you can start using it immediately.
 You won’t need a credit card.
 You won’t have to answer an annoying sales call.

-- Pay just $10 per month for a basic case (1 GB in size).
-That’s $25 less, per month, than the second-most-affordable provider.
+- Pay just $25 per month for a basic case (3 GB in size).
+That’s much less per month, than the nearest most-affordable provider.
 And hundreds of dollars cheaper than the others.

 - Choose your case plan easily.
 Need more storage space?
 Just decide how much more you’ll need and pick the plan that matches.
 Some ediscovery providers don’t offer all their features with smaller case plans.
 For example, they’ll limit the number of people you can share your case with.
 So you have to decipher complex pricing charts to figure out how much you have to pay to ‘unlock’ certain features.
 With GoldFynch, all features (e.g. unlimited case sharing) are unlocked for even the smallest case.